ML4GW/aframe/projects/train/README.md

 This will infer most of your training arguments from the YAML config that got put into the container at build time.
 If you want to change this config, or if you change any code and you want to see those changes reflected inside the container, you can "bind" your local version of the [root](../../) `Aframe` repository into the container by including `apptainer run --bind .:/opt/aframe` at the beginning of the above command.

+You can even train using multiple GPUS for free!
+Just specify a list of comma-separated GPU indices to `APPTAINERENV_CUDA_VISIBLE_DEVICES`.

+##### Weights & Biases (WandB)
+`Aframe` uses [WandB](https://docs.wandb.ai/?_gl=1*csft4n*_ga*Njk1NDUzNjcyLjE3MTI4NDYyNTA.*_ga_JH1SJHJQXJ*MTcxMzI4NzY0NC4yOC4xLjE3MTMyODc2NDUuNTkuMC4w) for experiment tracking.
+WandB already has built-in integration with lightning.

+You can assign various attributes to your W&B logger
+- name: name the run will be assigned
+- group: group to which the run will be assigned.
+This is useful for runs that are part of the same experiment but execute in different scripts, e.g. a hyperparameter sweep or maybe separate train, inferenence, and evaluation scripts
+- tags: comma separate list of tags to give your run.
+Makes it easy to filter in the dashboard e.g. for autoencoder runs
+- project: the workspace consisting of multiple related experiments that your run is a part of, e.g. aframe
+- entity: the group managing the experiments your run is associated, e.g. ml4gw.
+If left blank, the project and run will be associated with your personal account

+> **_Note_** All the attributes above can also be configured via [environment variables](https://docs.wandb.ai/guides/track/environment-variables#optional-environment-variables)

 Once your run is started, you can go to [wandb.ai](https://wandb.ai) and track your loss and validation score.
 If you don't want to track your run with W&B, just remove all the first three `--trainer` arguments above.
 This will save your training metrics to a local CSV in the `save_dir`.

-You can even train using multiple GPUS for free!
-Just specify a list of comma-separated GPU indices to `APPTAINERENV_CUDA_VISIBLE_DEVICES`.

 ### Tune
 In addition, the train project consists of a tuning script for performing a distributed hyper-parameter search with Ray Tune.